 On the one hand, I think cruise culture is interesting because it’s always about having fun, keeping a drink in your hand, eating, and meeting new people.
 It’s a very happy and lively atmosphere.
 And that’s good.

 But there is the dark side to cruise culture: it’s insular.
 For a lot of people, a cruise is their only chance to get out and see the world.
 It might be their only chance to experience other cultures, especially since most Americans don’t travel a lot.
 And what I didn’t like about the cruise was that it was so inwardly focused, with everything designed around never looking outside the ship.
 I disliked how there was no emphasis on learning about the destinations we were going to.

-In Haiti, when I started asking my Haitian tour guide in Labadee about life beyond the wall (in Labadee, Royal Caribbean’s private resort, a double-walled, barbed-wire fence keeps people out and us in), he became visibly uncomfortable about discussing it, as if it was taboo to discuss “things that happen over there.”
+In Haiti, when I started asking my Haitian tour guide in Labadee (Royal Caribbean’s private resort, where a double-walled, barbed-wire fence keeps people out and us in) about life beyond the wall, he became visibly uncomfortable about discussing it, as if it was taboo to discuss “things that happen over there.”

 Now, we don’t need to have a discussion on Haitian, Mexican, or Jamaican politics (the three ports of call on my cruise), but I don’t see why cruises couldn’t at least offer some basic information about their ports of call.
 There was nothing in our daily itinerary planner about our destinations.
 (Jason confirmed that this happened on many other ships too.)